karanr05/Multiplication-App/README.md

 # Multiplication-App

-This app helps to learn Maths and play with it.
+This app helps to learn and play with Multiplication.

 The user can develope the skills.